-The Invention of Root Beer
+The Modern Incarnation of Root Beer

 The drink was a mixture of roots, berries, and herbs.
 It first went on sale in Philadelphia.
+Although the drink goes back many, many years, Hires was the first to come up a set recipe and sell it widely and successfully.

 Root beer became famous in 1876, when it was introduced at the U.S. Centennial Exposition, also in Philadelphia.
 Among the other famous inventions unveiled at that Exposition were Alexander Graham Bell's telephone and the Remington typewriter.
 Also on display, in the food department, was Heinz ketchup.